 - undertaking outreach work to encourage more people to participate

 - helping individuals to control their own learning

-Employers of community education officers include voluntary and charitable organisations (for example, the Workers' Educational Association), local authorities, educational institutions and youth or community organisations.
+Employers of community education officers include voluntary and charitable organisations (for example, the Workers' Educational Association), local authorities, arts and heritage organisations, educational institutions and youth or community organisations.

 Graduates can have a degree in any discipline, although qualifications in sociology, social work or policy, community studies, communications, public administration or social sciences can be advantageous.
-Teaching and adult education qualifications can also be helpful.
+Teaching and adult or further education qualifications can also be helpful, as can a postgraduate qualification in community studies or community education, particularly if your first degree is not in a related subject.
 It is normally necessary to undertake relevant paid or voluntary community work experience prior to entry into the profession.
 Employers generally consider personality and experience to be more important than degree subject studied.